 Fix: Check the engine oil level using the oil dipstick.
 To get a good reading on the dipstick, wipe the stick off with a dry clean cloth and reinsert it into the crankcase.
 Remove and read the level as indicated on the stick.

 When your oil level is too high, remove a little oil to correct the oil level.
 You can do this by draining a little oil from the drain plug or oil filter.
 You can also use an oil evacuator or even a turkey baster to remove a little oil.

 If your oil level is too low, you can change your engine oil and fill it with fresh oil.
 This may not fix the problems you have from running your tractor with low oil.

 Most likely, if your lawn tractor overheated and shut down due to low oil, you have caused engine damage.
 You should have a small engine mechanic troubleshoot your engine problem.

 Dirty Spark Plug or Loose Wires on Your Lawn Tractor

 A fouled spark plug covered in carbon or oil can cause your lawn tractor to run intermittently and die.
 Loose spark plug wires or a plug that is gapped incorrectly can also cause running problems.

 Fix: Remove the spark plug and clean it if necessary.
-If the plug is very dark in color, has a burnt electrode or cracked porcelain, you are better off replacing it with a new plug.
+If the plug is very dark in color, and has a burnt electrode, or cracked porcelain, you are better off replacing it with a new plug.
 Make sure it is gapped correctly and the wires are securely attached.